 Games and Activities

 Here are a few games you can play with your 40-week-old baby:

-This game can help your baby get over any separation anxiety.
-Hiding your face and showing it again helps them know you are physically present even if they can’t see you.
+This game can help your baby get over separation anxiety.
+Hiding your face with a towel then uncovering it again helps them know you are physically present even if they can’t see you.

 Play a game of clapping your hands and encourage your baby to as well.
-This can help them coordinate his hand movements.
+This can help him coordinate his hand movements.